javierpomachagua/web-hero/README.md

-# SPA
+# HEROES SPA

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.8.
+This project was part of the [course](https://www.udemy.com/angular-2-fernando-herrera/learn/v4/overview) (Angular de cero a experto creando aplicaciones)

+We have a list of heroes from DC and Marvel, we can filter and show hero profile.

 ## Development server